 Within life we always have to deal with some element of risk.
 Be it driving a car, walking downtown, riding a bike or fly an airplane.
 We learn to cope with and learn from these risks.
 This is necessary so that we can have years of safe driving / flying and living without avoidable risk.

-The items we discussed earlier in our aviation decision making article (remember: pilot, aircraft, environment, operation and situation) are five risk elements in aviation.
-We take another look at them but from the angle of risk this time and see which factors ans risks may influence you in your aviation career.
+The items we discussed earlier in our aviation decision making article (remember: pilot, aircraft, environment, operation and situation) are the five risk elements in aviation.
+We take another look at them but now from the angle of risk this time and see which factors and risks may influence you in your aviation career.

 We are all subject to stress in one form or another and its defined as: "an individual phenomenon, subjective in nature and resulting from an excess of environmental demands".
-And as a human your performance and acting will be affected by several stress aspects when acting as a pilot.
-Typical factors are:
+And as a human, your performance and acting will be affected by several stress aspects when acting as a pilot.
+Some typical factors are:

 - Physiological stress - The condition of your body.
 Loss of sleep, meals and overall fitness all contribute to this type of stress.

 - Psychological stress - The condition of the mind.
 These include: sickness of a relative, relationship issues, death in the family, factors at work.
-Things that bother you as person.
+Anything that bothers you as person.

 The above factors all add up to the workload of the pilot during flight and may increase the overall risk of the flight at hand.
 Coping with environmental demands that surrounds a person or pilot depends on that individual capability to meet those demands or getting rid of those demands.
 Which is different for every person.